tytydraco/yessleep/out/My_wife_is_dying_and_it_has_given_her_supernatural_abilities.md

 I replied between sobs.

-*“Promise me…promise me you’ll let yourself live tony… Just because I can’t…doesn’t mean you shouldn’t…”*
+*“Promise me…promise me you’ll let yourself live Tony… Just because I can’t…doesn’t mean you shouldn’t…”*

-I started at her for a moment, wondering how even in death I was her first thought…
+I stared at her for a moment, wondering how even in death I was her first thought…

 “Of course Jess… Of course… I promise… anything for you…”